Rust unit testing: test types

 Behavior Test

-In a behavior test we work with a method or a function that interacts with another type instance.
-We set the state of the instance with the method and the arguments for calling it.
+In a behavior test, we work with a method or function that interacts with another type instance.
+We set the instance's state using the method and its arguments.
 That includes providing the instance that it will interact with.
 Then, we use the method or function and check if it has interacted with the latter instance as expected.

 The simplest interaction

-We need to have an scenario in which our supervillain interacts with another type.
-Bad guys are good at attacking and interacting with weapons and supervillains do the same with megaweapons.
+We need to have a scenario in which our supervillain interacts with another type.
+Bad guys are good at attacking and using weapons, and supervillains do the same with megaweapons.

 pub trait Megaweapon {